 Heidi Rehm, a human geneticist and genomic medicine researcher, is medical director of the Clinical Research Sequencing Platform and an institute member at the Broad Institute.
-She is chief genomics officer in the Department of Medicine at Massachusetts General Hospital.
-She is also an associate professor of pathology at Brigham and Women's Hospital (BWH) and Harvard Medical School.
+She is chief genomics officer in the Department of Medicine at Massachusetts General Hospital (MGH).
+She is also a professor of pathology at MGH, Brigham and Women's Hospital (BWH) and Harvard Medical School.
 She is a board-certified geneticist and leader in defining standards for the interpretation of sequence variants and a principal investigator of a major NIH-funded effort called ClinGen (Clinical Genome Resource), providing free and publicly accessible resources to support the interpretation of genes and variants.

 Rehm also co-leads the Broad Center for Mendelian Genomics with Daniel MacArthur focused on discovering novel rare disease genes and co-leads the Matchmaker Exchange to aid in gene discovery.
 She is a strong advocate and pioneer of open science and data sharing, working to extend these approaches through her role on the steering committee of the Global Alliance for Genomics and Health.
 Rehm is also a co-investigator of the BabySeq Project exploring the clinical use of genomic sequencing as an adjunct to newborn screening; principal investigator in the eMERGE consortium supporting genomic discovery and genomic medicine implementation; and a principal investigator on a project to develop the Informatics for Integrating Biology and the Bedside (i2b2) center into a health innovation platform for clinical decision support.